Bonderized Steel: Everything You Need to Know

 Galvanized steel is designed to withstand wear and tear from moisture without any additional coating.
 It has a naturally speckled appearance that resembles a sponge painting.
 It can be painted, but it must be primed appropriately first.

 Bonderized galvanized steel, on the other hand, is galvanized steel that has been run through a phosphate bath, crystalizing the coating and making it the perfect surface for paint—no priming necessary.
 If left unpainted, bonderized steel will develop white rust.

 Need Bonderized Steel For Your Next Project?

-If you need bonderized steel manufactured and processed for your next project, contact us below to coordinate with one of our experts.
+If you need bonderized steel processed for your next project, contact us below to coordinate with one of our experts.
 We can discuss your project needs and provide you with the bonderized steel you need at the best price.